Solution

 • Design decisions, rollout waves, configuration baselines, and day-two drift share one audit trail that holds up in governance and programme reviews.

-• Migration baselines from Azure Virtual Desktop or legacy VDI slot into the same view, so business-case evidence and cost per cohort stay consistent before and after rollout.
+• Migration baselines from Azure Virtual Desktop, older VDI, or cloud desktop estates slot into the same view, so business-case evidence and cost per cohort stay consistent before and after rollout.